Tips for Buying a Home in a New Area

 Because every state is different, find out how what types of disclosures you can expect to receive and which types of inspections are normally performed.
 Some states do not require that sellers disclose material facts to potential buyers.
 Here are questions to ask:

-- Is it customary for buyers to receive reports on environmental hazards and, if so, who pays for them?
+- Is it customary for buyers to receive reports on environmental hazards?
+If so, who pays for them?

 - Are pest inspections generally part of the purchase contract?